VasaviNaveena/Linux-Server-Configuration/README.md

 * The server should let the user `grader` to log in to the server remotely through SSH using a public-private key pair authentication.

-* The server should not allow remote logins for the root user.
+* The server should not allow remote logins for the `root` user.

-* The server should allow the incoming network traffic only for SSH on port 2200, HTTP on port 80, and NTP on port 123.
+* The server should allow the incoming network traffic only for `SSH on port 2200`,` HTTP on port 80`, and `NTP on port 123`.

 * The server should have all the packages up-to-date.

 * The server should have a database server set up and running for the web application.

-* The server should be set up to serve the  'catalog' Project as wsgi application.*
+* The server should be set up to serve the  `catalog` Project as wsgi application.*

 ## Ubuntu Server as Amazon EC2 instance
 Amazon EC2 provides somewhat more feature-rich and usable interface to set up, configure and run virtual machine or servers.